rhianneg/rhianneg/README.md

-- 👋 Hi, I’m @rhianneg
+- 👋 Hi, I’m @rhianneg a masters student at ESSEC and CentraleSupélec.
-- 👀 I’m interested finding better ways to use data safely and using python to automate testing.
+- 👀 I’m interested in Data Analysis and Machine Learning.
-- 🌱 I’m currently improving my Python and Statistics skills.
+- 🌱 I’m currently improving my MLOps skills.